 If your carer is looking after you for 20 hours a week or more they can apply for Carer's Credit to protect their state pension.

 Find your nearest carers' centre to get advice on entitlements. carers.org/our-work-locally

-For information on carer entitlements, contact the Carer's Allowance unit on 0800 731 0297 (textphone 0800 731 0317). www.gov.uk/browse/benefits/disability
+For information on Carer's Allowance visit www.gov.uk/carers-allowance

 Money: at a glance